ibm-cloud-docs/containers/cs_dns.md

 ## Setting the cluster DNS provider to CoreDNS or KubeDNS
 {: #dns_set}

-If you have a {{site.data.keyword.containerlong_notm}} cluster that runs Kubernetes version 1.12 or later, you can choose to use Kubernetes DNS (KubeDNS) or CoreDNS as the cluster DNS provider.
+If you have a {{site.data.keyword.containerlong_notm}} cluster that runs Kubernetes version 1.12 or 1.13, you can choose to use Kubernetes DNS (KubeDNS) or CoreDNS as the cluster DNS provider.
 {: shortdesc}

 **Before you begin**:
 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)